dplcz/easytun/README.md

 2. The server assigns a virtual IP (`10.0.6.x`) to the client.
 3. The client reads IP packets from the Wintun interface, encapsulates them into EasyTun packets, then sends them over UDP.
 4. The server routes and forwards packets based on destination IP.
+5. If both peers are online, the server can coordinate P2P hole punching; once established, data can flow peer-to-peer.
-5. The receiving client decapsulates and writes packets back to its local Wintun interface.
+6. The receiving client decapsulates and writes packets back to its local Wintun interface.

 Packet header format: